pkazanzides/dvrk_config_cuhk/README.md

 were left at their default values (based on the CAL files).
 The potentiometer distance tolerance for MTMR axes 4 and 5 was changed from the default value of 5.0 to 20.0 to match the previous versions of the files; without this change, the robot would not home.

+The Version 5 XML files for the prior MTMs (41878 and 31519) and for PSM1 (28124), PSM2 (33281) and ECM
+(29738) were created at CUHK by manually updating the Rev 3 files.